cweidner3/artmgr-docs/source/index.rst

 Art Manager documentation
 =========================

+!NOTICE!

+This project is still being initially brought up and is not quite ready for any serious adoptions.

+!NOTICE!

 This application is aimed towards artists interested in maintaining a database of information on the works created.
 This provides methods for keeping track of what has been sold as well as what works are still avaliable and where they are